-As a part of core classes, Intro to Film Production II, Intermediate Film Production I & II, Advanced Directing I & II, and the Senior Thesis I & II -you will be required to attend screenings connected with these core classes.
+As a part of core classes, Intro to Film Production II, Intermediate Film Production I & II, Advanced Directing I & II, and the Senior Thesis I & II - you will be required to attend screenings connected with these core classes.
 They are listed as the second meeting time on your schedule.

-First year and transfer students do not attend the weekly screenings during your first semester.
+First year and transfer students do not attend the weekly screenings during their first semester.
 Rather, all students registered for Intro to Film Production I will attend Friday workshops and Interplay (not for transfer students) in lieu of screenings.
-Upon your second semester, all students will begin to attend these film screenings.
+Upon the second semester, all students will attend these film screenings including first year and transfer students.